 Why is this a Creole gumbo?

 Creole?
 Cajun?
-If you’re not really sure what the difference between these two are check out our article breaking it down for you HERE!
+If you’re not really sure what the difference between these two are check out our article breaking it down for you on what's the difference between Cajun and Creole!
 But basically the reason why were calling this a Creole gumbo and not a Cajun gumbo is simple—TOMATOES.
 While some people will argue that tomatoes do not belong in gumbo, tomatoes are traditional in Creole gumbos but not in Cajun gumbos!

 Don't forget to pin this recipe for later!
 You can also follow us on Pinterest here!